HL7/US-Core/input/pagecontent/must-support.md

 #### Must Support - Primitive Element

 Primitive elements are single elements with a primitive value.
-If they are marked as *Must Support*, then the server **SHALL** be capable of providing the element value to meet the *Must Support* requirement. <span class="bg-success" markdown="1">If they are marked as *Additional USCDI*, then the certifying system **SHALL** be capable of providing the element value to meet the *Additional USCDI* requirement.</span><!-- new-content -->
+If they are marked as *Must Support*, then the Server **SHALL** be capable of providing the element value to meet the *Must Support* requirement. <span class="bg-success" markdown="1">If they are marked as *Additional USCDI*, then the Certifying System **SHALL** be capable of providing the element value to meet the *Additional USCDI* requirement.</span><!-- new-content -->

 For example, the [US Core DiagnosticReport Profile for Laboratory Results Reporting] issued element is a primitive `instant` datatype.
 Therefore, when claiming conformance to this profile: